 Cash advance from work

-Some employers will have facilities in place that allow you to receive an advance on your monthly salary.
+Some employers will have facilities in place that allow you to receive an advance on your regular salary.
 Some organisations will have procedures in place that give you this option or you can always ask your employer in person.
 This type of thing is perfectly acceptable for those needing extra money due to an emergency purposes or a lifestyle change such as having a baby or getting married.

 Busy households accumulate so many items over the years including books, CDs, electronics, mobile phones and clothes and there are people out there who are willing to pay good money for them.
 In fact, you could be sitting on a small fortune.